 At Builders of Hope our faith compels us to act on behalf of those who have been left homeless by disaster and those who, due to age, physical limitations, or limited income, are unable to make the necessary repairs or changes to their homes.
 Our experiences have taught us that in many of these cases a sense of despair and powerlessness begins to set in.
-By our action, we seek to restore hope where there was previously despair.
+By our action, we seek to restore hope where there is despair.
 By our actions we seek to move groups of individuals into the streets, neighborhoods and communities with the tangible evidence that God is active in restoring hope to those in need by meeting their needs.

 We match skilled leaders with experience in construction with willing volunteers who want to be difference makers.
 Together we create hope in the lives of those who find themselves in crisis.
 Builders of Hope is about building homes and restoring hope.